arunkalher/DSA-Repo/Play with Bits/check if power of 2/readme.md

-# Check kth bit set or not
+# Check if power of 2

 ## Method 1
 ```C++